 Perhaps this is why a lab-grown diamond business has become the first to be ‘Certified Sustainable’ and ‘Certified Climate Neutral,’ with attention being paid to water usage, traceability, and workforce diversity.

 Mined diamonds can no longer be advertised as ‘natural,’ as opposed to lab-created diamonds.
 Both are now recognized as “genuine” diamonds by the jewelry industry.

-Lab-grown diamonds are anticipated to rise by 22% each year:
+Future and Growth of Lab Grown Diamond : Lab-grown diamonds are anticipated to rise by 22% each year

 Experts predict that the lab-grown diamond business will develop at a rate of 22% each year.
 A large portion of this increase will be driven by technical improvements, improved production economics, and lower pricing.
 In recent years, lab-grown diamond production has skyrocketed, with 6-7 million carats created in 2020 alone.
 However, it is still a tiny industry in comparison to diamond mining, which peaked at 152 million carats in 2017 and is presently estimated to be around 111 million carats.
 However, lab-grown diamonds are increasingly being marketed to price- and environment-conscious young customers.